kgarayev/stash/README.md

 - Custom logo and CSS stylings for unique aesthetics
 - Advanced form validation processes using Joi Validator
 - Local storage integration for superior user experiences
+- The "hub" section offering insights into macroeconomic data.
 - Version control established via Git

 #### :zap: Future Scope:

+-Enhancements: Improve the "hub" section with financial news, goal setting, financial planning features.
+- Stocks & Crypto: Introduce tools for buying/selling shares and cryptocurrencies.
+- Integrations: Implementation of multi-factor authentication, OAuth, third-party integrations, and WebSocket for live chat support.
-- Integration of TypeScript for better type safety
+- Code Base: Consider using TypeScript for enhanced type safety.
-- Enhanced features like autocomplete, transaction filtering, and analytics
+- Functionalities: Additional features like autocomplete, transaction filtering, and analytics visualisation.
-- Incorporate mechanisms for share trading within the platform

 Stash is a testament to the dedication and skill of its creator, Kanan Garayev.
 Serving currently as an MVP, it already showcases robust functionalities and a promise of more to come.